ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

         return OK;
     }

-Then, since the plugin wants to calculate its own secondary variable, the :py:func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES <alfasim_sdk._internal.hook_specs.update_plugins_secondary_variables>` must be implemented.
+Then, since the plugin aims to calculate its own secondary variable, the :py:func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES <alfasim_sdk._internal.hook_specs.update_plugins_secondary_variables>` must be implemented.
 As can be seen in the example below, to retrieve the velocity of the continuous oil field it is necessary to use the :cpp:func:`get_simulation_array` API function.